-\textit{Step 3: Born rule as isometry.} The quadratic kernel $K$ uniquely determines the Riemannian structure.
-For $p_k = f(|c_k|^2)$ to induce a Fisher-Rao metric compatible with Fubini-Study, we need $g_{FR} \propto g_{FS}$ (Lemma~\ref{lem:metric-compatibility}).
-The unique solution is $f(x) = x$, i.e., $p_k = |c_k|^2$. \end{proof}

-\begin{remark}[Why $|c|^2$ and Not $|c|^\alpha$?]
-Three independent arguments fix $\alpha = 2$: (A) Gleason's theorem ($N \geq 3$) \cite{gleason1957measures}; (B) metric compatibility (all $N$, including $N = 2$ where Gleason fails): the ODE from $g_{FR} \propto g_{FS}$ forces $\alpha = 2$; (C) dynamical consistency: $\alpha \neq 2$ causes unitary evolution to distort $g_{FR}$ (Corollary~\ref{cor:dynamics-born}).
-Path (B) is the primary derivation. \end{remark}

-\begin{remark}[Geometric Monism] By Parsimony (Theorem~\ref{thm:parsimony-derived}), a saturated relational system supports exactly one notion of distance.
-Combined with the uniqueness of the $U(N)$-invariant metric on $\C P^{N-1}$, this forces $g_{FR} = c \cdot g_{FS}$ and thereby fixes the Born rule. \end{remark}

-\begin{lemma}[Metric Compatibility: Fisher-Rao Equals Fubini-Study] For any probability assignment $p_k = f(A(\psi, a_k))$ with continuous bijection $f:[0,1]\to[0,1]$, $f(0)=0$, $f(1)=1$, the unique $f$ making the induced Fisher-Rao metric equal the Fubini-Study metric is $f(x) = x$, i.e., $p_k = 1 - K(\psi, a_k)$.
-This requires Information Parsimony (Corollary~\ref{cor:parsimony}): without it, two independent geometric structures could coexist. \end{lemma}
+\begin{lemma}[Metric Compatibility: Fisher-Rao Equals Fubini-Study] For $N \geq 3$ and any probability assignment $p_k = f(A(\psi, a_k))$ with continuous bijection $f:[0,1]\to[0,1]$, $f(0)=0$, $f(1)=1$, the unique $f$ making the induced Fisher-Rao metric equal the Fubini-Study metric is $f(x) = x$, i.e., $p_k = 1 - K(\psi, a_k)$.
+This requires Information Parsimony (Corollary~\ref{cor:parsimony}): without it, two independent geometric structures could coexist.
+(The $N = 2$ case is handled separately below.) \end{lemma}

 \begin{proof} \textit{Step 1: Two metrics on one manifold.} The state space $\C P^{N-1}$ carries a physical metric $g_{FS}$ (from $K$, Theorem~\ref{thm:fs-from-K}) and, for any probability assignment $p(\psi)$, a statistical metric $g_{FR} = \sum_k dp_k^2/p_k$.